EriWett/hello-world/README.md

-# hello-world
+# hello-woooorld
-Hello world is the most advanced software ever
+Hello world is the least advanced software ever

-How come republicans back an incredible idiot like Trump?
+How come republicans back an incredible bafoon idiot like Trump?

+completely bizarre